DMARC Lookup Tool

 What is a DMARC record?

 A DMARC record is a DNS entry that specifies how email servers should handle unauthenticated messages from your domain.
-It helps prevent email spoofing and provides reporting on email authentication.
+It helps reduce spoofing risk and provides reporting on email authentication.

 How do I add a DMARC record?